HebiRobotics/hebi-matlab-examples/kits/daisy/README.md

 ![Daisy Module Names](images/daisy_labeled.png)

 The actuators in each leg will need to be named `base#`, `shoulder#`, `elbow#`, with the numbering convention for the legs matching the image above.
-The family name for all of the actuators in the robot needs to be set to `Daisy`.
+The Family for all of the actuators in the robot needs to be set to `Daisy`.
 You can set the Family/Name of the actuators using [Scope](http://docs.hebi.us/tools.html#scope-gui).

 ## Starting Daisy

 #### Powering up the robot:
 - Mount and plug in at least 1 of the batteries (preferably both).
+When both batteries are plugged in they will share the load equally between batteries.
+You can also plug the battery charger in while running for tethered operation.
 - [Turn on the batteries](https://www.ebikes.ca/product-info/ligo-batteries.html) by pressing and holding the button on the batteries until the lights flash green.
 - After the batteries turn on, you will hear 2 beeps, followed by 2 double-beeps as the router in the robot powers up.
 - Press and hold the button labeled 'Modules'.
 When the power to the modules turns on the button will turn blue.